 Cecilia has been a member of several NICE working groups including the glaucoma guideline development group 2009 and 2017, glaucoma quality standards group 2010, and glaucoma commissioning group 2010.

-Consultant musculoskeletal physiotherapist
+Emma Salt, consultant musculoskeletal physiotherapist

-Professional lead for occupational therapy
+Janet Folland, professional lead for occupational therapy

-Head of professional development
+Matthew Rogers, head of professional development

 Matthew is a practicing osteopath and head of professional development for the Institute of Osteopathy, the professional membership organisation for UK osteopaths.
 Since qualifying he has worked in a variety of private healthcare settings, as a health charity Director and in the NHS in a mixture of clinical and management roles.
 He also now sits on the Public Health England AHP strategic development committee.